wenceorg/comp4187/site/content/lectures/mpi/petsc4py.md

 ```
 I find it often useful to have an IPython window open where I can
 autocomplete method names and look at their signatures.

+We will see more examples in the live-coding parts of the lectures.